Overview

 Expected Effect

 In actual applications, you may need to display the queried information on the page in the form of cards.
-In addition, form titles and headers exist in each card which is split by blank rows/columns, as shown in the following figure.
+In addition, each card has a form title and a header, and the cards are split by blank rows/columns, as shown in the following figure.

 Implementation Method